LSEG-API-Samples/Example.EikonAPI.Python.FXVAR/README.md

-# Example.EikonAPI.Python.FXVAR
+# Measuring the impact of hedging on the VaR of an FX portfolio.
-This is an example of calculating Value-at-Risk on an FX portfolio with Eikon Data API.
+This model calculates a parametric Value-at-Risk on an FX portfolio, and measures the impact from changing % of FX positions being hedged.